Courses may still be added prior to the end of the first week. After the first week, students must obtain the instructor’s approval to add a course.

 Spring: Co-ed bowling (club) sign-up is February 1.
 Contact athletic director in Augusta.

-Fall: Students who drop before November 7, 2019, will receive W grades for the courses they drop.
+Fall: Students who drop on or before November 2, 2020, will receive W grades for the courses they drop.
 After that date, faculty must assign either a W or WF (withdrew failing).

-Spring: Students who drop before March 27, 2020, will receive W grades for the courses they drop.
+Spring: Students who drop on or before March 27, 2021, will receive W grades for the courses they drop.
 After that date, faculty must assign either a W or WF (withdrew failing).

 Please see financial services section for financial aid deadlines.